Luftmeister Auxiliary Fuel Tanks

 When filling up at a gas station, CLOSE the main tank valves during actual filling of the main and side tanks!

 The final design of these tanks were designed by Luftmeister to be used in a closed system, with no external venting.
 At one time they had other ideas.
 Matt Capri said he designed these tanks for a sort-of similar closed system as I described, per a talk I had with him.
 I have tried other venting methods.
 I originally did not want a closed system due to the careful watch you must make on the above mentioned valve & cap operations.
 In particular I tried running the Luftmeister valve outputs to a T at the carburetors, and ran the upper Luftmeister vent connections to a common T & thence to the existing BMW tank venting hose under the tank.
 This resulted in BAD fumes, especially from a siphoning effect.
-I then tried combinations of running a hose up high (to top of windshield!), but still could not eliminate the problems.
+I then tried combinations of running a hose up high (to top of my R100RT windshield!), but still could not eliminate the problems.
 I determined that almost 3 feet higher was necessary.
 I suspect Luftmeister found the same problems.
 I think they also experimented with vented caps, since all the ones I have seen had that vent sealed by a screw.
 The closed system works fine, but you MUST remember the cautions on using the main tank petcocks, etc. (see prior comments on using an open system with hose to the license plate area).

 Installation Details: